szyminson/simple-website/README.md

 - Module's layout - each module has it's own layout so you can easily change a look of the module.

 Main and sub layouts are stored in `/views/layouts`.
 Modules' layouts are stored in `/views/modules`.

+#### Note:
+You can use https://asset-packagist.org/ for your front-end dependencies.
+By default front-end assets will be stored in `/public/assets`.

+# Modules
+Modules are simple parts which can be used to build your subpage.
+You can create 2 kinds of modules:
+## Static Modules
+Just simple modules containting only html code.
+You can create them by creating a blade template in `/views/modules`.
+## Dynamic Modules
+In dynamic modules you can use your own php code.
+For this purpose you have to create a php file in `/modules` as well as a blade template in `/views/modules`.
+## File naming
+- `/modules/ModuleName.php`
+- `/views/modules/ModuleName.blade.php`